 SEMVAc demonstrates high tolerability and safety of the MVA-BN vaccination in populations with potential immunocompromised status (e.g., HIV+) and generally healthy participants aged ≥18.
 Safety outcomes identified as potential risks for the MVA-BN vaccine (pericarditis, myocarditis, and encephalitis) at the time of the initial EU Risk Management Plan approval were not observed during follow-up.
-Although there were no confirmed cases of myocarditis or pericarditis in completed clinical trials for IMVANEX, smallpox vaccines are associated with a rare risk of myocarditis and pericarditis among healthy adult vaccines (573 per 100,000 primary vaccines)(22).
-As in other previous studies, CD4 count in HIV+ was associated with the likelihood of a local or systemic reaction after the first and second vaccination, showing a protective effect with increasing CD4 levels and a lower odds of experiencing a local or systemic reaction (ADD REF).
-Age of participants was associated with the odds of experiencing any local reaction, and decreased with every 10-year increase in age; this effect was not seen after the second dose.
+Although there were no confirmed cases of myocarditis or pericarditis in completed clinical trials for IMVANEX, smallpox vaccines were associated with a rare risk of myocarditis and pericarditis among healthy adult vaccines (573 per 100,000 primary vaccines)(38).
+As in other previous studies, CD4 count in PLWHIV was associated with the likelihood of a local or systemic reaction after the first and second vaccination, showing a protective effect with increasing CD4 levels and a lower odds of experiencing any local reaction and decreased with every 10-year increase in age; this effect was not seen after the second dose.

 These results should be confirmed in future studies with a larger sample size.

-While cumulative incidence and IRs of mpox observed in the vaccinated group were coherent with other studies, the absence of reported cases in unvaccinated participants did not allow for the estimation of risk ratios and vaccine effectiveness.
-However, as part of the complementary approach of the EMA to obtain VE and safety information, SEMVAc results contribute to recent findings from USMVAc, a US based, non-interventional, retrospective cohort study that used closed claims data from the U.S. on MSM and transgender women to compare the incidence of mpox disease in a fully vaccinated and matched unvaccinated population.
+While cumulative incidence and IRs of mpox observed in the vaccinated group were coherent with other studies, the absence of reported cases in unvaccinated participants did not allow for the estimation of risk ratios and VE.
+However, as part of the complementary approach of the EMA to obtain VE and safety information, SEMVAc results contribute to recent findings from USMVAc (17).
 As in SEMVAc, mpox cases were overall few, with only one and 12 cases in the fully vaccinated and unvaccinated groups, respectively.
-VE results showed that full vaccination (2 doses after ≥14 days) was associated with a decreased risk of mpox disease that corresponded to adjusted vaccine effectiveness of 89% (95% CI 12%, 99%).
+VE results showed that full vaccination (2 doses after ≥14 days) was associated with a decreased risk of mpox disease that corresponded to adjusted VE of 89% (95% CI 12%, 99%).
 Given the nature of secondary data in USMVAc, the lack of gender identity and sexual behaviour was a limitation for which SEMVAC provided a greater insight on this aspect.
-Initially, to adjust for confounding and ensure comparability across treatment groups, propensity score matching was planned, and when results from the TEMVAc retrospective target trial emulation analysis, TEMVAc study are included, the final analysis and VE will be provided.
-Researchers anticipate the complementary approach of the three studies will significantly contribute to the overall evidence needed to ensure the effectiveness and safety of the MVA-BN vaccine.
+Initially, to adjust for confounding and ensure comparability across treatment groups, propensity score matching was planned.
+Due to a lack of cases in the unvaccinated group, matching was not feasible via SEMVAc alone.
+TEMVAc was able to overcome these limitations, by obtaining data corresponding to the epidemiological peak and estimated a similar VE of 62.21 (95% CI 35.98 to 77.69) and 61.78 (95% CI 32.02 to 78.51) in the sensitivity analysis, resembling recent findings that compare VE across studies (38).
+The complementary approach of these three studies has provided data contributing to the overall body of evidence on the effectiveness and safety of MVA-BN vaccination.